udu-games/UDU_SDK_package/README.md

   **Issue:** git(git bash) installation is installed on a different drive to the Unity Hub installation.

   **Fix:** Install git on the same drive as the Unity Hub installation.
+Then close & re-open unity / unity hub.

 ### Method 2: Install from disk using Unity Package Manager.